 Best indoor playgrounds

-The fun spans two levels at this Southport play area, a favorite spot for Southport mom and nannies.
-Welcoming kids up to eight, Explore & Much More has a play kitchen, dress-up area, and toy-filled nooks that encourage creativity and discovery.
-It also offers art and music classes, plus Mommy & Me and storytime.Read more
+The fun spans two levels at this Southport play area, a favorite spot for moms and nannies.
+Welcoming kids up to age 8, Explore & Much More has a play kitchen, dress-up area and toy-filled nooks that encourage creativity and discovery.
+You'll also find art and music classes here.

 When you simply can't go to the beach, kids ages 10 months and older will love the Kid's Island alternative—a massive indoor sandbox.
 This spot also boasts a café serving lunch and snacks and a coffee shop, so parents can find a happy place, too.

 Located between Lincoln Park and Bucktown, this popular play space ($12/visit) has a fire station, grocery store, tons of costumes and so much more for the kiddos.
 Even better: There is wireless for parents who need to get some work done, plus tables and couches inside the play area.
 There's also an indoor café next to the windowed playroom that serves food and coffee.

 Pickle's Playroom combines a large interactive playroom, an inviting café and a fun children's salon.
 Kids love the huge slide area and the air traffic control tower, and parents love the café that serves lunch and coffee.
 As an added bonus, you can get your kid's hair cut in the kids’ salon, which also sells hair products and accessories.

 This South Loop kids' playspace focuses on everything eco-friendly.
 Inside the playspace is a boutique that follows suit with all local, organic and fair trade products.
 Various classes are offered throughout the week like music, infant massage and baby sign language.
 Kids can also drop in throughout the week for open play with occassional hours on the weekends between birthday parties.